 If your keyword looks promising in Google Analytics, you should ensure that it also performs well in Amazon’s A9 algorithm.
-Make sure the data you are referencing comes from Amazon itself instead of other search engines for the best accuracy.
+Make sure the data you are referencing is based on Amazon estimations instead of other search engines for the best accuracy.
 Using an Amazon keyword research tool like Magnet is your best bet for making sound keyword decisions on Amazon.

 2. What Are Your Competitors Doing?